 Preparing meals and holiday treats together gives you some time together doing something other than the typical caregiving tasks.
 It can also be a way to catch up with the person in your care while having fun and accomplishing a necessary task.

 Document any dietary restrictions, preferences, or allergies of the person in your care.
 Keep this document up-to-date and readily available in your kitchen.
 It’s also a good idea to provide it to anyone you may be visiting over the holidays.
-Always be prepared when out visiting or shopping during the holidays with the person in your care.
-Carry some snacks and water with you so that you’re never left scrambling to find something the person in your care can eat or drink.
+Always be prepared when out visiting or shopping during the holidays.
+Carry some snacks and water with you so that you’re never left scrambling to find something to eat or drink.
 Mall food isn’t known for its healthy and nutritional value!

 Many people, especially seniors, find comfort in routine.
 It is important that you try to maintain regular routines over the holiday season.
 This includes maintaining regular mealtime routines or preparing familiar dishes.

 Entertaining and changes to regular mealtimes can be disruptive for the person you’re caring for.
-Although it’s a good idea to stick to familiar mealtime routines as much as possible, that’s not to say you can’t try new things or treat yourself and the person in your care to a holiday specialty.
+Although it’s a good idea to stick to familiar mealtime routines as much as possible, that’s not to say you can’t try new things or treat yourself and your family to a holiday specialty.